Why Not Evaluate the Acquired Company's Management on Corporate Profits?

 This is the most traditional approach, and it is good so far as it goes.
 Certainly, it does pay respect to salient—even critical—data.
 But good numbers can mask weak talent.
 The acquired company may for all practical purposes have been a one-man show.
 There may be no backup.
 That in itself is bad enough, but it becomes even more critical if the front man happens to depart in the aftermath of the acquisition.

-There are too many external biasing factors that deserve consideration for the parent company to simply assume that incumbents truly do deserve full credit for the current set of numbers.
+There are too many external biasing factors that deserve consideration for the acquirer to simply assume that incumbents truly do deserve full credit for the current set of numbers.
 A quantitative analysis can be misleading in a variety of ways.

 A Product of Good Times